micropython/micropython/docs/reference/speed_python.rst

 * Generators are not supported.
 * If ``raise`` is used an argument must be supplied.

-The trade-off for the improved performance (roughly twices as fast as bytecode) is an increase in compiled code size.
+The trade-off for the improved performance (roughly twice as fast as bytecode) is an increase in compiled code size.

 The Viper code emitter